 - Fidelity bonds are not that expensive when compared to commercial insurance.
 However, it is pretty proportionate to the features and coverage you get in the long run.
 But, in general, you can get the right fidelity bond insurance for your business even if you cannot afford commercial insurance.

 Long story short, even though both belong to the insurance category, the coverage options are different.

 Therefore, choosing the right choice from these is quite essential as they are not interchangeable.
 To take an example, you cannot expect fidelity bond insurance to protect your business from natural calamities or vandalism by third parties.

+Finally, there are many reasons why fidelity bond insurance and its alternatives might be a good idea for your business.
 As you may have noticed, these insurance policies do not cost a lot.
 However, they can do a better job at protecting your business against unforeseen issues.